ITKeviin/Card-Game-Engine/README.md

 -52 cards that shuffle when page loads
 -Card sounds and backgorund music
 -flip animations
+-pause menu with volume control

 Credits:
-VKProduktion on freesound.org for their card shuffling sound
+VKProduktion on freesound.org for their card shuffling sound kjartan_abel on freesound.org for their Flashlight - Evolving Ambient Track (Loopable)